MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/engage-on-social-networks.md

 [!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)] offers features that you can use to interact with other users on the social web and to engage with customers, fans, or critics.

 > [!IMPORTANT]
->  Before you can interact with posts in [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)], be sure to meet the following prerequisites:
+>  Before you can interact with posts in [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)], be sure to meet the following prerequisites:
 >
 > 1. You have at least a Responder role in [!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)]. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Understand user roles](user-roles.md)
 > 2. You own at least one social profile or have it shared with you. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Manage social profiles](manage-social-profiles.md)